1. WWIA Delhi Branch

 The WIA is in its 5th consecutive year of a partnership with Vidya to fund the running of Bhavishya-yaan, at a municipal school in Ville Parle, Mumbai.
 This is a skills enhancement programme that addresses the lacunae of the present public school education system at a micro level.
 The children of classes 6-10 are taught NIIT certified computer courses, vocational and life skills, enabling them to find employment immediately after high school.
 Currently 120 children enrol in the programme annually

 9. Educate for Life

-Hunar Ghar, (meaning “skills home” in Hindi), in the village of Bakhel Rajasthan, was envisioned and founded by two teenagers from UK in 2006.
-They started with 60 kindergarten and Class I children and three teachers and today serve 258 children from Kindergarten to Year 7, with 21 staff and have an active presence in the community.
-Their services now extend to pregnancy support, health clinics women’s self help groups and income generation schemes.
+Hunar Ghar, (meaning “skills home” in Hindi), in the village of Bakhel Rajasthan, was envisioned and founded by two teenagers from the UK in 2006.
+They started with 60 kindergartens and Class I children and three teachers and today serve 258 children from Kindergarten to Year 7, with 21 staff and have an active presence in the community.
+Their services now extend to pregnancy support, health clinics women’s self-help groups and income generation schemes.
 They also provide a regular mobile health clinic every fortnight.
 WIA sponsors the maternal health care and early childhood programme.

 10. Sangam Association of Asian Women (citation needed.
 Frances to confirm whether this is the same as SAC)

 Three evenings a week, all year round, the SWAT team feed the homeless outside Charing Cross Police Station.
 On average 150-200 people are served a hot meal and a hot drink.
 The WIA funds the costs of the meals for one Thursday a month through the year.
 Volunteers on behalf of WIA are welcome to go along and help with the distribution of food.